Killshot (film): Plot

 Richie tricks Carmen's mother into revealing the Colsons have moved to Missouri.
-Carmen suspects the FBI is using them as bait to find the killers, but reconnects with Wayne in their new life together.
-Blackbird coerces the Mafia boss into digging up his brother's body and burning it in a car with another corpse to fake Blackbird and Richie's deaths.
+Carmen reconnects with Wayne in their undercover life together.
+Blackbird coerces the mafia boss into digging up his brother's body and burning it in a car with another corpse to fake Blackbird and Richie's deaths, buying them time as the police look for them.
 DNA from the body is tested against Blackbird's other incarcerated brother, proving they are related.
 With the FBI convinced the killers are dead, Wayne and Carmen are allowed to return home.
-Jealous of Donna's advances toward Blackbird, Richie shoots her before they leave to kill the Colsons.
+Jealous of Donna's advances toward Blackbird, Richie shoots her dead before they leave to kill the Colsons.

 After admitting to Wayne that she is not sure their marriage will survive, Carmen returns home alone, finding Richie and Blackbird waiting.
-Richie torments Carmen, spraying her with buck lure, forcing her to stay in her underwear, and putting a bullet in her mouth which she spits onto the floor.
-Losing his patience after Richie antagonizes him about Donna, Blackbird shoots Richie dead.
-Emptying Richie's pistol, he allows Carmen upstairs to get dressed.
-She finds another of Wayne's shotguns, but Blackbird disarms her.
+Richie torments Carmen, spraying her with buck lure, forcing her to strip, and putting a bullet in her mouth, which she spits onto the floor.
+Losing his patience with Richie's brash behavior, Blackbird shoots him dead and allows Carmen upstairs to get dressed.

-Wayne arrives, and realizes Carmen is being held hostage.
-He retrieves his shotgun from his truck as Blackbird bursts outside.
-They exchange fire and Wayne is hit, losing his gun.
+Wayne arrives and realizes Carmen is being held hostage.
+He retrieves his shotgun and exchanges fire with Blackbird.
+Wayne is hit, losing his gun.
 As Blackbird moves in for the killshot, he turns to see Carmen aiming Richie's gun, which he reminds her is empty, but remembers the bullet she spat out earlier.
-While Blackbird is distracted, Wayne crawls to his shotgun, and he and Carmen shoot Blackbird at the same time.
+While Blackbird is distracted, Wayne grabs his shotgun and he and Carmen shoot Blackbird at the same time.
 Blackbird falls dead, as Carmen and Wayne embrace.